St. Michael the Archangel

-Being a place of prayer means we are committed individually to seeking to deepen our faith and witness.
+Being a place of prayer means we are committed individually to seeking to deepen our faith and prayer life.
 Collectively we believe this is nurtured in our regular worship.
-We want to share with as many as possible the spiritual peace and calm of our 15th century church which has proved spiritually restorative for so many over the centuries.
+We want to share with as many as possible the spiritual peace and calm of our 15th century church which has proved to be spiritually restorative for so many over the centuries.

 Being a place of outreach means translating God’s love into practical engagement with the wider world.
-This will be manifested in different projects, but is currently given focus in our resolve to establish a practical link with City of Sanctuary in Leeds and supporting their work with refugees and asylum seekers.
-It also means our having an active ministry of welcome to visitors.
+This is manifested in different ways, but one focus for us is our link with the City of Sanctuary in Leeds and supporting their work with refugees and asylum seekers.
+Another is our active ministry of welcome to visitors.

 St. Michael’s has long cherished its popular description as ‘the Cathedral of the Dales’.
 Although not a cathedral as such, we believe that the nature of Malhamdale as a magnet for visitors calls us to fulfil a role similar to that of many cathedrals by being:

 – a place of welcome and pilgrimage for all;